catalyzeio/paas-cli-reference/combined_docs.md

   TARGET=""    The name of the Procfile target to invoke as a worker
 ```

 `worker` starts a background worker asynchronously.
 The `TARGET` argument must be specified in your `Procfile`.
-Once the worker is started, any output can be found in your logging Dashboard or using the [logs](#Logs) command.
+Once the worker is started, any output can be found in your logging Dashboard or using the <a data-unique="Logs">logs</a> command.
 Here is a sample command

 ```
 catalyze worker web